-An alarming increase in obese diabetics is causing a deformity that can lead to amputation.
+An alarming increase in obese diabetics is causing a condition called Charcot foot, a deformity that occurs because of diabetic neuropathy and can lead to amputation.

 If you have diabetes, you know that it can wreak havoc throughout your body, causing complications that seem unrelated to the disease itself.

 One on the increase is called Charcot foot, a debilitating deformity typically related to obesity, particularly in those considered extremely overweight.
 It starts with the nerve damage causes (diabetic neuropathy).
 That impairs the ability to feel foot pain, in turn essentially causing the bones in the foot to disintegrate.